fmadotto/DS_sha256/README.md

 ---

-**Note**: The current design for the PL of DS_sha256 is written at a high level (yet perfectly synthesisable).
+**Note**: The current design for the PL of DS_sha256 is written at a high level (yet perfectly synthesisable) VHDL.
 This is due to the fact that the previous design, based on [this IEEE paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=1269207) and implemented in the `src/hdl/old_design` sub-directory was too cumbersome to debug and the time for doing it was too little.
 This is because of the choice of implementing such a design at a *very* low level.
 If you want to correct any bugs or propose solutions regarding the "old_design" you are free and welcome to contact us.
 The consequences of this high-level implementation, it is that it is not really efficient.